View search results for Envy

 Pure evil

-In Kassem, a language spoken in the African nation of Burkina Faso, the word “envy” or “jealousy” is translated wu-guu which means “inner-being-killer.”
-In the Burkinabé culture of Burkina Faso, when a person is jealous of someone, it hurts his inner being almost to the point of killing him.
-Jealousy is more than just wishing to have what the other has; it also means wishing the other person doesn’t have it, perhaps leading to violent or destructive behavior.
+What can we learn about the meaning of envy in other languages?
+In Kassem, a language spoken in the African nation of Burkina Faso, the word envy or jealousy is translated wu-guu, which means "inner-being-killer."
+In the Burkinabé culture, when a person is envious of someone, it hurts his inner being almost to the point of killing him.
+Envy is more than just wishing to have what the other has; it also means wishing the other person doesn't have it, perhaps leading to violent or destructive behavior.